-We may not be successful in our efforts to market and sell Medicare-related health insurance plans.
+We may not be successful in our efforts to market and sell Medicare-related health insurance plans as a health insurance agent.

 We recently determined to market Medicare-related health insurance plans using our ecommerce platforms, including Medicare Advantage, Medicare Supplement and Medicare Part D prescription drug plans.
 We refer to these plans as Medicare plans.
 We market Medicare plans to Medicare-eligible individuals, who are predominately senior citizens over the age of 65.
 The sale of Medicare Advantage and Medicare Part D prescription drug plans are subject to an annual enrollment period during the fourth quarter of each year, when a substantial percentage of the annual sales of these plans occur.
 We do not have significant experience in marketing Medicare plans.
 The revenue we have generated in our Medicare plan business is primarily referral fees paid to us based on leads generated by our online platforms that are delivered and sold to third parties.
-We also began selling these products directly through our websites and customer care center.
+However, we recently determined to sell a greater percentage of these products directly as a health insurance agent using our websites and customer care centers.

+We have a limited number of relationships with health insurance carriers to sell Medicare plans.
 The success of our entry into the market for Medicare plans as a health insurance agent will depend upon our ability to enter into and maintain relationships with health insurance carriers on favorable economic terms to market these plans on our ecommerce platform.
-If we are not successful in maintaining relationships with health insurance carriers to market their Medicare plans, or if we are unable to enter into a sufficient number of these relationships to offer Medicare-eligible individuals the ability to choose from a number of plans from different health insurance carriers in a particular jurisdiction, we may not be successful in marketing Medicare plans, and our business, operating results and financial condition would be harmed.
+If we lose a relationship with a health insurance company to market their Medicare plans, our sales as a health insurance agent would suffer given the limited number of Medicare plan health insurance carrier relationships that we maintain, and our business, operating results and financial condition would be harmed.
+In addition, the agreements that we have with health insurance carriers to sell Medicare plans may be unilaterally amended or terminated by the carrier on short notice and the amendment or termination could adversely impact, or cause the termination of, the commission payments that we receive for selling their Medicare plans, which would harm our business operating results and financial condition.